Homebrew tap

 String

-length gsub sub match split substr index sprintf tolower toupper
+length substr index split sprintf tolower toupper

 Math

-sin cos atan2 exp log sqrt int rand srand
+sin cos atan2 exp log sqrt int rand srand intdiv intdiv0

 I/O